-Hi! first off I just released a Craftsy.com class all bout fashion flat sketches, designing them, sketching, from beginner to more advanced…..
-I’m so proud of it and I’m adoring this experience!
+Hi! first off I just released a Craftsy.com class all about designing fashion thru flat sketches–designing them, sketching them, from beginner to more advanced. techniques.

-The flats at the top of this page I sketched for Target’s Merona line.
+The flats at the top of this page I sketched for Target’s Merona line when I freelanced there.
 I also was involved with the technical design of this Merona Swimwear Collection.

-Click these Icons below to view the trailer and check out the fashion flats class, filmed in Craftsy’s studios in Denver, CO!
+Click here to view the trailer and check out the fashion flats class, filmed in Craftsy’s studios in Denver, CO!

-Fashion Flat sketches an be created with a croquis body or croquis template , or free-hand, or to scale.
+sketches an be best done with a croquis body or croquis template , or free-hand, or to scale.
+Some people go straight to Adobe Illustrator.

 (on my site you can find a male croquis, kids and toddler, teen and tween girls fashion croquis, maternity, and plus size fashion croquis templates).

-In my online Masterclasses you will learn how to create and use your own customizable, adaptable fashion model croquis templates.
-Sign up for Step One to get started, by subscribing!.
+In my Freedom Fasino Program you will learn how to create and use your own customizable, adaptable fashion model croquis templates.
+Sign up if registration is open, or get started, by signing up for email updates- you’ll receive templates, my 101 Fashion Design Inspiration Prompts E-book, video model building/drawing tutorial and more!!

 Scroll down for more examples.

-- How long is the jacket compared to the hip level?
+- How long is the jacket compared to the model’s hip level?

 - What is the sleeve length relative to the wrist / elbow?
-How wide is it compared to those widths?
+How wide is it compared to the actual wrist width?

 - Where are the buttons, zippers, etc?

-- Compare how deep is the front neckline relative to the neck, bustling?
+- Compare how deep is the front neckline relative to the neck, bust line?

 - Notice how wide is the neckline relative to the actual neck?